Nursing 406 - Adult Health Care » Spring 2020 » Chapter 33 Quiz

 A client with pernicious anemia is receiving parenteral vitamin B12 therapy.
 Which client statement indicates effective teaching about this therapy?

-A. "I will receive parenteral vitamin B12 therapy until my vitamin B12 level returns to normal."
+A. "I will receive parenteral vitamin B12 therapy until my signs and symptoms disappear."

 B. "I will receive parenteral vitamin B12 therapy monthly for 6 months to a year."